nettohadi/reaksi/README.md

 ## Description

-Reaksi is an attempt to understand how React works under the hood by recreating many of it's features.
-We make Reaksi API very similar to React API, so an experienced React user will have zero learning curve and will be encouraged to try it out.
+Reaksi is a React like library with the same modern API.
+This is an attempt to understand how React works under the hood by recreating many of it's features.

 ## Installation